Anton von Schmerling: Life

-After the abortive election of king Frederick William IV of Prussia to be emperor, he, with the other Austrians, were ordered to leave Frankfurt by the Austrian government on 5 April 1849.
+After the abortive election of King Frederick William IV of Prussia to be emperor, he, with the other Austrians, were ordered to leave Frankfurt by the Austrian government on 5 April 1849.
 On his return to Vienna he became minister of justice, and the reforms which he carried out added to his reputation.
 His popularity among all Liberals was increased by his resignation in 1851, as a protest against the failure of the government to establish the constitution they had promised.
 During the-next few years he was judge of the supreme court of appeal.
 When his forecast was fulfilled, and the system of absolutism broke down, he became minister in January 1862.

 His first act was the publication of the constitution by which the whole of the empire was to be organized as a single state with a parliamentary government.
 The experiment failed, chiefly because of the opposition of the Croatians and Magyars, whom he bitterly offended by his celebrated saying that Hungary could wait.
 Faults of manner, natural in a man whose life had been spent as an official and a judge, prevented him from keeping together the German Liberals as a strong and united party; he was opposed by a powerful faction at court, and by the Clerical leaders.
-After the first few months, emperor Franz Joseph I gave him only a very lukewarm support; and with his retirement in 1865 the attempt to carry out the ideals of Joseph II to Germanize while he liberalized the whole of the empire, and to compel Hungarians, Poles, Czechs and Croatians to accept a system in which the government of the whole should be carried on by a German-speaking parliament and bureaucracy, failed.
-The constitution of 1862, though suspended on Schmerling's fall, was still regarded as legally valid for the Cisleithanian territories, and is the basis on which the present constitution for half the empire was framed.
+After the first few months, Emperor Franz Joseph I gave him only a very lukewarm support; and with his retirement in 1865 the attempt to carry out the ideals of Joseph II to Germanize while he liberalized the whole of the empire, and to compel Hungarians, Poles, Czechs and Croatians to accept a system in which the government of the whole should be carried on by a German-speaking parliament and bureaucracy, failed.
+The constitution of 1862, though suspended on Schmerling's fall, was still regarded as legally valid for the Cisleithanian territories.

 On his retirement he returned to his judicial duties; in 1867 he was made life-member of the Upper House (Herrenhaus) in the Reichsrat, of which he became vice-president, and in 1871 president.
 This post he laid down in 1879, and came forward as leader of the Liberal German opposition to the administration of Count Taaffe.
 In 1891 he retired from public life, and died at Vienna on 23 May 1893.